Port Alton

 Moving Containerized Freight on the Mississippi

-The development of a dedicated container port along the Mississippi River in Alton, IL is expected to be a critical component of a larger "inland marine highway" concept aimed at moving containerized freight between the Midwest and major international ports in New Orleans.
-This is a concept that has been gaining traction in the logistics industry, with specific plans and feasibility studies underway for the Alton Container Port with direct connections to Elwood Logistics.
+The development of a dedicated container port along the Mississippi River in East Alton, IL is expected to be a critical component of a larger "inland marine highway" concept aimed at moving containerized freight between the Midwest and major international ports in New Orleans.
+Located just north of downtown St. Louis on a portion of the site of the Wood River Power Plant, the proposed Port Alton will provide multimodal logistics connectivity for the area.
+This is a concept that has been gaining traction in the logistics industry, with specific plans and feasibility studies underway for Port Alton to operate as a dedicated container port.

-Located just north of downtown St. Louis, this port will provide multimodal logistics connectivity for the area, not just a simple loading and unloading facility.
-Connecting New Orleans with the St. Louis region and the Chicago area via direct rail link to the Elwood Logistics Airport, Alton Port links the Mississippi River, major rail lines, and interstate highways.
+Connecting New Orleans with the St. Louis region and the Chicago area via direct rail link to the Elwood Logistics Airport, Port Alton links the Mississippi River, major rail lines, and interstate highways.
 Strategically located on a 38-acre parcel of land just downstream of the Melvin Price Lock & Dam being the northernmost point on the Mississippi River capable of handling a new generation of high-speed, low-wake container vessels specifically designed for river navigation.

 Port Elements: